psatyajeet/personal-site/src/pages/posts/2019/01/20/favorite-tools.md

 - [**Spectacle**](https://www.spectacleapp.com/): Makes it super easy to resize windows precisely or snap windows side-by-side.

 - [**GIPHY Capture**](https://giphy.com/apps/giphycapture): Whenever I want to show my parents how to do something on their computer, I create a short GIF for them using this tool.
 Also useful for product demos at work.

+  _This one comes from the product GIF master, Joseph A._

 ### Chrome Extensions